Ric Segreto: Discography

-At the time Ric's career took off the trend in the Philippines had shifted back to English original Filipino songs.
+At the time Segreto's career took off, the trend in the Philippines had shifted back to original English-language Filipino songs.
 He collaborated with Levi Celerio, Odette Quesada, Bodjie Dasig, Gerry Paraiso and Amado Trivino.

-Ric's recorded two original albums, namely Segreto, followed by Man of the Hour.
-Since then there have been several compilation albums.
+Segreto recorded four original albums, Segreto, Man of the Hour, Always on My Mind and A Place In Your Heart.
+Since then, there have been several compilation albums released.

-These are the many songs he released during his career that continue to be enjoyed by many of his fans and listeners.
+Songs he released during his career include: